pingcap/docs-cn/tiup/tiup-component-management.md

 tiup update --all
 ```

-Example: Upgrade all components to the nightly version.
+Example 2: Upgrade all components to the nightly version.

 {{< copyable "shell-regular" >}}